Skip to content

 Frequently asked questions

-What do I need to do to get a permit for roof repair in Lafayette?
+Do I need a permit to repair hail damage in Lafayette?

 Wind/hail deductible notice